Time is the raw material from which you build your life. It’s given to all of us, free of charge.

 My suggestion?
 Be as clear as possible.
 Write them out on paper and segment them into smaller steps.

 Think of an hour divided into four segments of 15 minutes.
-If you squander a majority of the hour on meaningless activity, you have lost the hour.
+If you squander a majority of these 15 minute segments on meaningless activity, you have lost the hour.

 Your goal is to “win” every hour and spend the majority of it towards something meaningful or productive.